Ashton Hayes

 Ashton Hayes is a village and former civil parish, now in the parish of Ashton Hayes and Horton-cum-Peel, in the unitary authority of Cheshire West and Chester and ceremonial county of Cheshire, England.
 It is located about 8 miles east of Chester on the B5393 road.
 The nearest villages are Mouldsworth to the north east and Kelsall to the south east.
-According to the 2011 Census it had a population of 936.
+According to the 2011 census it had a population of 936.
 The main village in the parish – formerly known as Ashton – was renamed Ashton Hayes following a referendum, to avoid confusion with other places of the same name.
-The civil parish was abolished in 2015 to form Ashton Hayes and Horton-cum-Peel, part of it also went to Mouldsworth.

 History

 In 1086, the village was recorded in the Domesday Book as comprising 12 households and lying within the hundred of Rushton in the county of Cheshire.

+Ashton was formerly a township and chapelry in the parish of Tarvin, in 1866 Ashton became a civil parish, on 1 April 2015 the parish was abolished to form Ashton Hayes and Horton-cum-Peel, part of it also went to Mouldsworth.